HISTORY OF THE MUCK

 From the start of the early 90’s till the mid 2000’s Muck City hit the height of football prominence to an era which now is referred to as the Golden Age.
 An extensive list of young athletes from The Muck would go on to dominate the landscape of high school, college, & professional football during this time.

 This Era would include multiple High School State titles, Collegiate National Championships, Heisman Trophy finalist, Super Bowl Champions, and even a Super Bowl MVP.
 When it came to football across America there was not a more prominent roll in the success of main teams and championships that had direct correlation with an athlete out of The Muck.

 Over the past decade there have been many trying times for the glades community.
 Most of the despair has cultivated around the lack of jobs in the area.
 Once known as the largest sugar producing areas in the country, the muck would quickly become a leader in unemployment.
 Two of the three largest employers in the muck closed or dramatically cut its workforce which lead to a huge lack of employment inside the muck community.
 In addition to packing & sugar mills closing shop, in 2011 the Glades Correctional facility closed completely.
 These closings literally put the working community on life support.
 The lack of work compiled with various social and political disparages has led to a stagnation of growth and development in this once vibrant community.

 Restoring the roots of her soil.
 Throughout history The Muck has always been known for it's hard working and strong minded people.
-It is now that these same people have risen up to give back to their community and help move in a positive direction.
-With change comes difficulties and push back, but with an empowering mindset and work ethic common to this area.
-It is easy to see how coming together will leave a lasting impression and help to revitalize such a storied community!
+Now those same people have risen up to give back to their community and help move it in a positive direction.
+With change comes difficulties and push back, but with an empowering mindset and work ethic common to this area, it is easy to see how coming together will leave a lasting impression and help to revitalize such a storied community!